bueno-armando/smashmentor/README.md

 # SmashMentor
 ## The all in one place to practice!

+**IMPORTANT: This project is still in development.
+It was uploaded as a baseline for future, more complete releases and only provides the most basic of functionalities right now.
+I hope to make installation more user-friendly in the future and maybe even host it on a public server**

 ### Installation
 **You need to have the following on your system:**
 - Python 3.6 or higher